Published 2023-12-03.

 The 65-watt custom power supply produces 3.5 amps at 20 volts, which is common for laptop power supplies.
 This means the power supply is readily replaceable.

 The Push has no fan and no vents.
-It is essentially a large heat sink.
-Letting it rest on a blanket for 20 minutes while running did not cause overheating.
+It is essentially an internally dispersed 65-watt heat source, thermally coupled by a 3" square thermal pad at its hottest point to the bottom panel, which acts as a heat sink.
+Letting a factory-fresh P3S rest on a blanket for 20 minutes while running did not cause overheating.

 The small orange power button is located on the back of the unit, at the upper left when viewed from the normal orientation for usage.